Wisdom Tooth Extractions

 - Avoid smoking for 1 week post surgery.
 Smoking after surgery increases the risk of dry socket which can be very painful.

 - If restorable sutures have been uses, they usually resorb after 2-3 weeks by themselves.
 Otherwise, you will have to come back to see us for the suture removal.

-Risks and Complications of surgery
+Risks and Complications of wisdom tooth extractions

 - Common complications of bleeding, infection, allergic reaction to anaesthetic or antibiotics can occur with any oral surgical procedure.
 We will be able to manage these easily should they arise.